 - Open the Safely Remove Hardware and Eject Media icon on the Windows Taskbar. - 2.
 Point to memory media and click the left Touch Pad control button. - 3.
-Grasp the media and remove it.
+Press the memory media to partially extend it out of the computer. - Grasp the media and remove it.

-- Do not remove the memory media while the computer is in Sleep or Hibernation Mode.
-The computer could become unstable or data in the memory media could be lost. - Do not remove only the miniSD/microSD Card while leaving the adaptor in the Memory media slot.
+- Make sure the Memory Media slot indicator is out before you remove the memory media or turn off the computer's power.
+If you remove the memory media or turn off the power while the computer is accessing the memory media, you may lose data or damage the media. - Do not remove the memory media while the computer is in Sleep or Hibernation Mode.
+The computer could become unstable or data in the memory media could be lost. - Do not remove only the Memory Stick Duo/Memory Stick PRO Duo/ Memory Stick Micro/miniSD/microSD Card while leaving the adaptor in the memory media slot.